-- A General Affidavit declaring that your vehicle has been out of Missouri for more than 60 days.
+- A General Affidavit (Form 768) declaring that your vehicle has been out of Missouri for more than 60 days.

 - Paid personal property tax receipt, statement of non-assessment, or military Leave and Earnings Statement (LES) to verify military status and state of residency.
 If LES shows Missouri as state of residency, you must provide property tax receipt or statement of non-assessment.

 - Proof of a valid automobile insurance policy.

 - The appropriate renewal fee plus your $3.50 processing fee for a one year registration or $7 processing fee for a two year registration.